fa-ris/reverse/README.md

 (absolute path of Pin, the actual Pin software) -t (absolute Pin tool path)\MyPinTool.dll --(absolute path of the program we want to analyze using tool)

+Note: both IDA Pro plugins are written in the same program file.

 For example:
 c:\pin\pin.exe -t Debug\MyPinTool.dll --calc.exe